 The first step is to consider how many Christmas cards you really need to send.
 And ask yourself if you can send a digital card instead of a paper card to anyone on your list.
 For those you want to send a traditional card to, purchase cards made from recycled paper.

 What types of gifts are eco-friendly?

 Give an experience.
-For those people who are trying to declutter and are fans of minimalism, they may prefer the gift of an experience.
+People who are trying to declutter and are fans of minimalism may prefer the gift of an experience.
 Consider tickets to a show, season passes to the local zoo or a few evenings of free babysitting.

 Avoid batteries.
 Discarded batteries are an environmental hazard.
 Pick gifts that don’t use batteries whenever possible.
 If you absolutely must give a battery-operated toy, choose batteries that can be recharged instead of thrown away.

-For those that are crafty, I also recommend making a few gifts when you can.
+For crafty people, I also recommend making a few gifts when you can.
 Or, check out a few of these living Christmas gifts you can give.